VirtoCommerce/vc-platform/docs/v2.0/00-master-page/00-master-page-dummy.md

 Finally, we need to format pieces of code, like this:

+`this is file name, and the code goes below`
 ```cs
 1 public sealed class CsvProductImageWriter : IImportDataWriter
 2    {